 15. Fruit Tree Sculpure (321 Orchard St.) Artist David Rice created this piece as the kick-off to a planned sculpture garden in an empty lot on Shotgun Row on Orchard St. in what is technically Westside neighborhood.
 Rice created the fanciful Fruit Tree as a reference to Orchard Street’s actual past as part of an orchard.

-16. Henry Farny Art Park (Banklick & Robbins St.) Henry Farney was a well-known artist who lived in this neighborhood from 1890-1907.
+16. Henry Farny Art Park (Banklick & Robbins St.) Henry Farny was a well-known artist who lived in this neighborhood from 1890-1907.
 The park was created to honor him.
 His work often featured elements of Native American culture, referenced by much of the art in this park.
-Farney’s painting “The Song of the Talking Wire” hangs in the Taft Art Museum.
+Farny’s painting “The Song of the Talking Wire” hangs in the Taft Art Museum.
 The sculptures in the park are by artist David Rice.
-The central piece, a circle with a dot in the center, represents the symbol for Farney’s Native American name, Long Boots.
-Farney signed all his paintings with both this symbol and his name.
+The central piece, a circle with a dot in the center, represents the symbol for Farny’s Native American name, Long Boots.
+Farny signed all his paintings with both this symbol and his name.